shiyis/politics/README.md

-## POLITIX: A Political Text Ideology Extraction Tool
+## POLITIX: A Political Text Ideology Extraction Project
 More specifically, this is a one dimensional "ideal point" (the author's political stance or ideological standpoint) projector that utilizes variational encoding methods to quantify an author's political leaning (the author's political position gets projected onto a one dimensional spectrum that ranges from moderate to progressive)

 **Measuring Political Subjectivity with VAE**